andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 -ffs
 </p>

-Despite our fixed port-side gazes, Jill and I can almost assuredly predict an approaching tunnel - if Shannon lifts her phone to the window to record a video we're inevitably seconds away from a subterranean expedition.
+Despite our fixed port-side gazes, Jill and I can predict an approaching tunnel with near certainty - if Shannon lifts her phone to the window to record a video we're inevitably seconds away from a subterranean expedition.
 No doubt it's Ska&eth;i chiding Shannon for attempting to document her majestic kingdom with a pithy phone video.